Gandi/packet-journey/README.md

 ### Threads

-Packet-journey (pktj) is composed of multiple kind of threads :
+Packet-journey (pktj) is composed of multiple kind of threads:

 * pktj, the main thread which is doing all the initialization and are handling signals.
 * forward-LCOREID, those threads are doing the forwarding part.
 They are reading packets from the PMD, doing the processing of those packets and sending them back to the PMD.
 * kni-LCOREID, those threads are reading packets from the KNI and sending them to the configured port.